 The 60’s were full of bright, fun kitchens and many modern kitchens now reflect some of the straight lines and concepts that came out of the 60’s.

 Pops of mod orange or sunny yellow are commonplace in modern kitchens now.
-Kitchens from the 60’s gave us may design concepts that are still utilized today.
+In short, kitchens from the 60’s gave us design concepts utilized through the decades and into today.

 THE 70’S KITCHEN